wenboguo-1/-E-Commerce-project/README.md

-# E-Commerce-project

-•  Independently developed E-Commerce website that offers a platform only for users to purchase different kind of foods such as fruit, snacks, meats and etc in order to make people buy any food they want without face-to-face transactions under the epidemic situation.

- •  Sign in and up with Gmail

- •  Adding or deleting items in the shopping cart

- •  User can become a seller and be able to add, modify, delete and make on sale for their own items on store.
+• Designed and developed Big Bear Shopping, an e-commerce platform that allows users to create accounts and purchase groceries without face-to-face transactions for both sellers and customers

+• Leveraged ReactJS for front-end user interface development and Spring Boot Java framework as the web framework.
+Deployed product on Vultr cloud server and Heroku server.

+• Implemented MySQL database models to store transaction data, account information, and product details